sveltia/sveltia-cms/README.md

 | Map | Not yet supported. |
 | Markdown | Editor components, including built-in `image` and `code-block` as well as custom components, are not yet supported. |

+### Other notes

+- The GitLab backend requires GitLab 16.3 or later.
-We also plan to provide partial compatibility with new features added to Static CMS, such as the [KeyValue widget](https://staticjscms.netlify.app/docs/widget-keyvalue).
+- We plan to provide partial compatibility with now-discontinued Static CMS, such as the [KeyValue widget](https://staticjscms.netlify.app/docs/widget-keyvalue).

-Found a compatibility issue or other missing feature?
+- Found a compatibility issue or other missing feature?
 Let us know by [filing an issue](https://github.com/sveltia/sveltia-cms/issues/new).

 ## Getting started